How to Accept Google Pay / Apple Pay / Microsoft Pay in WordPress

 Digital wallets are the future of payments and compared to credit cards, it comes with a lot of benefits.
 For example, paying with digital wallets is super easy and offers better security than most other forms of payments.

-That doesn’t mean that credit card is going to go away.
+That doesn’t mean that credit cards are going away.
 In fact, if you’re using a payment plugin like WP Simple Pay to create your payment form, you can easily offer both payment methods – credit cards and digital wallets.

 Using WP Simple Pay is the easiest way to enable Apple Pay, Google Pay and Microsoft Pay on your WordPress site.